 In 2006, President George W. Bush reauthorizes the Voting Rights Act which reinstates bilingual ballots.

-May 1, 2006, Day Without Immigrants is when thousands of immigrants boycotted work, school, and other activities, such as shopping, to show the impact they had on America’s economy.
+May 1, 2006, thousands marched for immigrant rights.
+Immigrants boycotted work, school, and other activities, such as shopping, to show the impact they had on America’s economy.

 Prominent Mexican American Figures